FredKSchott/snowpack/docs/03-usage.md

 # react.js react-dom.js import.map.js
 ```

-Every installed package can be imported and run directly in the browser, with zero addition bundling or tooling required.
-This is the foundation that all bundle-free development (and the rest of Snowpack) is built on top of.
+Snowpack installs each package to a new `web_modules/` directory.
+From here, each package can be imported and run directly in the browser with zero addition bundling or tooling required.
+The ability to import npm packages natively in the browser (without a bundler) is at the foundation that all bundle-free development (and the rest of Snowpack) is built on top of.

-By default, Snowpack will install these frontend packages to the `web_modules/` directory using the existing package code already found in your project's `node_modules/` directory.
-To avoid the extra step of having to install each package twice (once with npm/yarn, and then again with Snowpack) you can have Snowpack fully manage your frontend dependencies via the package.json "webDependencies" config.
-Learn more about removing the unnecessary `npm install` step in the Fully-Managed Dependencies section below.
+To avoid the extra step of having to install each frontend package twice (once with npm/yarn, and then again with Snowpack) you can have Snowpack fully manage your frontend dependencies via the package.json "webDependencies" config.
+Learn more about removing the unnecessary `npm install` step in the [Managed Dependencies](#managed-dependencies) section below.

 ### snowpack dev

 Snowpack's dev server is an instant dev environment for any web application. `snowpack dev` starts up instantly, regardless of how many files your project has.
 In bundle-free development each file is only build as requested by the browser, so there's almost no setup work to do at startup and no rebundling to wait for every time you change a single file.

-By default, three specific project directories make up your hosted application:

-- `web_modules/` - Your Snowpack-installed web dependencies.
-- `public/` (Mounted to the root URL) - Any static web assets.
-- `src/` (Mounted to `/_dist_/*` URL)  - Any application source code.

-**By default, Snowpack will build all `src/` files before sending them to the browser.** This lets you author your application code using whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.) as long as Snowpack is told how to transform it into the browser-native JavaScript that it serves at the `/_dist_/*` URL path.
-Check out the "Build Scripts" section below for more information about which source transformations are supported by default and how to create your own.
+By default, `snowpack dev` creates a static file server to host your project directory in development.
+However, you can configure and expand this behavior with build scripts.
+Build scripts define how Snowpack should build your application, allowing you to author code in whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.).
+Check out the [Build Scripts](#build-scripts) section below to learn more.

 ### snowpack build